Amjad-elahi/Quran/README.md

 # Quran Search Web Application

 This project is a simple Quran search web application where users can search for specific Quranic verses in English.
-It includes functionality for login page, a searchable interface, and enable semantic search for Surah Al-Kahf using embeddings.
+It includes functionality for Authentication pages and searchable interface.

 ## Key Features